czgaotian/notion-next-base/README.md

 Duplicate [this Notion template](https://deeply-amount-134.notion.site/14297ce5427180bcb214d8c92a8e0be8?v=14297ce54271817b9f1e000c627ec579), and share it to the public.

+Change config with your info in `site.config.ts` file or Config tab in Notion template.

 Customize the `Config`, `Notice` and `HeadMenu` content in your duplicated Notion template.
 You can find Document for template [here](/resources/template.md).

 and then, just click